dplanella/devex-and-commsuccess/handbook/workflows/landscapes-management.md

 First you need to work with the community on the scope of projects to include in the landscape.
 Questions to ask include...

 - What is the full scope of projects to include?
-Is it just hosted projects, or any in the related space.
+Is it just hosted projects, or any in the related space?
 - Threshold for project inclusion.
 Some landscapes have a minimum GitHub stars requirement; others might be that it's used in production.
 - Categories.
 The landscape allows both a primary category and sub category, but note that a project can only be in one category.
 - What other efforts should be shown.
 Examples from other landscapes include...